pars-linux/web/web/developer.pardus.org.tr/source/guides/releasing/official_releases/alpha_release.rst

 * The installed system must boot to th default desktop environment without user intervention
 * The desktop greeter (Kaptan_) should start when the system boot.
 * The default web browser must run and be able to download files and load extensions
+* Default applications that exist on desktop menu must be listed.
 * The `Package Manager`_ must have the correct repository and be able to download and install updates with with PiSi_.
 * The new release artwork must either refer to the current release under maintainance, or reference to a temporary test release.
 This artwork should be for the installer, firstboot, graphical boot, graphical login·